andreshere00/Splitter_MR/docs/examples/html_tag_splitter.md

 )
 ```

----

-## Step 3: Visualize the Chunks

-To see each chunk, simply iterate through them:
+To visualize each chunk, simply iterate through them:

 ```python
 for idx, chunk in enumerate(splitter_output.chunks):